 Seelie versus Unseelie.

-I had been holding back from embracing my Unseelie nature because I had erroneously linked that nature with Evil.
+I had been holding back from embracing my Unseelie nature, not because I’d had no time to really compartmentalize or examine the benefits that bloodline might bring, but because I had erroneously linked that Unseelie with Evil.

 Support "Second Chances"